ZhuEthan/ZhuEthan.github.io/_posts/2021-07-02-Cryptography.md

 ## Week 7 Digital Signatures

 * Even after observing signatures on multiple messages, an attacker should be unable to forge a valid signature on a new message.

+## SSL/TLS:

+* How can you securely send your credit card to Coursera?